 - Heat 1 tablespoon oil in a nonstick saute pan over medium heat.
 Add the shrimp cakes and cook until golden brown, about 5 minutes.
 Flip and cook on the other side until golden brown.
 Repeat with remaining shrimp cakes.

 - Meanwhile, prepare the Japanese mustard aioli.
 Combine hot mustard with mayo, lime juice, and salt.
 Serve green curry shrimp cakes with Japanese mustard aioli.

 This recipe is the perfect example of when a food processor is one of the best kitchen equipment.
 I loathe cleaning it but it gets the job done in a fraction of the time.
 Just put the ingredients in the processor and pulse until combined.
 If you don't have a food processor, you can always chop the ingredients by hand.
 Avoid over-processing the shrimp because it will turn more into a paste.

 Squeeze a little extra lime and these green curry shrimp cakes are ready to be devoured.
 I love how quickly these come together.
-If you’re planning on making other sides, prepare them while the cakes are chilling.
 Dinner ready in a flash?
 Yes, please!

 For more shrimp inspiration check out this honey walnut coconut shrimp recipe!